e

 There are quite a few variants of RDF2vec which have been examined in the past.

-One area which has been undergone extensive research is the creation of walks for the RDF2vec algorithm.
+Besides e-walks and p-walks, the creation of walks is the aspect of RDF2vec which has been undergone the most extensive research so far.
 While the original implementation uses random walks, alternatives have been explored include:

 While the original RDF2vec approach is agnostic to the type of knowledge encoded in RDF, it is also possible to extend the approach to specific types of datasets.